LAND OF THE DEAD

 Surreptitious nose-picker, millionaire and all-around idiot to think he can keep George Romero’s babies away from Fiddler’s Green.
 Hates petrol pump attendants who pour the gas in through the windscreen.
 Goes *BANG* with his useless limo and his equally useless money (which he probably stole anyway)Cholo de Mora: John Leguizamo

 Riley’s ambitious colleague who wants to join the moneyed folk in Fiddler’s Green.
 Crack shot with a souped up blow pipe.
-Gets zombie’d with a vengeance and takes his on Kaufman.Slack: Asia Argento
+Gets zombie’d with a vengeance and takes his own vengeance on Kaufman.Slack: Asia Argento

 Probably the prettiest cheerleader zombie I have ever seen.
 She is rotting but she is kinda hot.Anchor: Tony Munch